In What Direction Will Energy Fuels Inc.'s (AMEX:UUUU) Stock Goes From Here? - The Dwinnex

-Energy Fuels Inc. (AMEX: UUUU) closed the day trading at 5.42 down -3.04% from the previous closing price of $5.59.
-In other words, the price has decreased by $-0.17 from its previous closing price.
-On the day, 2561051 shares were traded.
-UUUU reached its highest trading level at $5.74 during the session, while it also had its lowest trading level at $5.39.
+Energy Fuels Inc. (AMEX: UUUU) closed the day trading at 6.12 up 1.32% from the previous closing price of $6.04.
+In other words, the price has increased by $+0.08 from its previous closing price.
+On the day, 5412652 shares were traded.
+UUUU reached its highest trading level at $6.26 during the session, while it also had its lowest trading level at $5.81.

 Sponsored